r0ymanesco/my-notes/content/projects/server_migration.md

 This way, new users only need to be added to the host server.
 Any machine can be the host but I recommend using denizpower as it already hosts the dashboard.

+For storage, we will take all of the hard drives that are in each individual server and integrate them into a network drive (e.g., [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) or just attach them to the LDAP host server).
+Every user would store their data in this large hard drive so that we don't run out of space on the system drive in the client servers.

 ### Library management {#server_migration_b2}